otrv4/otrv4/otrv4.md

 If the state is `START`:

   * Validate the Pre-key message.
+Validation is detailed below.
   * If validation fails, ignore the message.
   * If validation succeeds:
       * send a DRE-Auth message